-I returned to making ceramics when I moved to the Isle of Skye 20 years ago.
-I decided to stop making functional earthenware to concentrate on sculptural work.
-The pieces are inspired by the geology and erosion of the Highlands and the effect of people on the surface of the land.
+I returned to the North and to making ceramics when I moved to the Isle of Skye 30 years ago.
+I am inspired by the geology and textures of the Highlands and the effect of erosion and of people on its surface.

-The remoteness of the place, its inhospitable landscape and climate, the scale and majesty of the hills all resonate with people.
+The relative remoteness of the place, its landscape and climate, the scale of the hills, all resonate with people.
 In a world where nature is cowed and overwhelmed by human presence, this is a place where we can still feel insignificant.
 In my work, I try to give a sense of that - the forces of nature, spontaneously formed textures, the unpredictable firing techniques, the acceptance of successes and failures.

 Please note: directory profiles are paid for and maintained by individual makers or craft places.
 Craft Scotland is not responsible for incorrect details and we have no contact details other than those provided.